x5e/gink/README.md

 to provide the simplest expression of all the concepts in Gink.
 Well written python code can essentially serve as executable psudocode.
 Code written for this implementation has been biased in favor of readability and extensibility, rather than raw performance.
-For example, (most of) the code doesn't use async functions or multi-threading.
+For example, the code doesn't use async functions or multi-threading.